POV-Ray/povray/source-doc/styleguide.md

 In the POV-Ray project, we are using the following formatting style for new code, and are in the process of transitioning existing code to these coventions:

-  - Indentation follows Allman style, with an indent of 4 spaces (no tabs), e.g.:
+  - Indentation of braces follows Allman style, with an indent of 4 spaces (no tabs), e.g.:

         while (x == y)
         {